UK: Despite Exit, Afghan Evacuation Continues, Taliban Permitting

 The fact of the matter is the Taliban hold large parts of the geography of Afghanistan, and just as the initial part of the plan through Kabul airport was to a certain extent done in conjunction with the Taliban, we know that we are going to have to work with them to an extent.
 What we’re not going to do is just assume good faith in every respect, we’re going to judge them on their actions, we’re going to hold them to account if they fall short… we’re going to keep working to get people who need to get out of Afghanistan, out of Afghanistan… it’s an impossible number to put a number on [how many people that will eventually end up being].

 When asked the degree to which developments in recent weeks had imperilled the security of the British homeland, Lt.
 Col. Cleverly was less willing to speak openly.
-Remarking the government will “have to keep a very, very close eye on what’s happening”, the minister was moved only to remark: “well, obviously there’s information that I’m not able to discuss on the television today, but obviously, we are keeping a very close eye on the security and counter-terrorism situation in Afghanistan.”
+Remarking the government will “have to keep a very, very close eye on what’s happening”, the minister was moved only to remark: “Well, obviously there’s information that I’m not able to discuss on the television today, but obviously, we are keeping a very close eye on the security and counter-terrorism situation in Afghanistan.”

 Biden embarrassing America on the international stage. https://t.co/bOJuMOEjDz